crossfidev/Plexus-Pool/docs/whitedoc/the_big_picture.rst

 It uses in-house libraries ``resto``.
 It is fully inter-operable, and auto descriptive, using JSON schema.

-.. |Tezos architecture diagram| image:: octopus.svg
+.. |mineplex architecture diagram| image:: octopus.svg

 Software Architecture and Packages Relationship